AO-StreetArt/AOSharedServiceLibrary/README.md

 * Support for Ubuntu 14.04, Ubuntu 16.04, Debian 7, Debian 8, CentOS 7, RHEL 7
 * Easy to construct Docker Images with templates

+#### Backwards Compatibility
+Starting from the release of v0.1, backwards compatibility with future versions is guaranteed, provided users code to the interfaces (found in lib/include/factory) rather than the implementation files.
+Examples may be found in the 'Use' section of the documentation.

 In order to use the respective interfaces, you should have an active [Consul] (https://www.consul.io/) Agent, as well as servers of [Neo4j] (https://neo4j.com/), [Redis] (http://redis.io/), and/or [Mongo] (https://www.mongodb.com) to connect to.

 Full API Documentation is available via doxygen, and the latest execution is stored in the docs/html folder.